isabella232/advertising-cloud.en/help/user-guide/planning/user-management-page.md

 isSticky: 0
 ---

-# User Management Page {#user-management-page}
+# User Management {#user-management-page}

-Want to invite a new user to work on your TubeMogul account?
+Want to invite a new user to work on your account?
 Or maybe just someone interested in reporting, but doesn't have any access to make changes?
 Well this is the feature for you.
 The User Management Page allows account owners to invite new users to the platform as well as manage the type of access they have to the account.

 To access this page, navigate to the 'My Account' page from the account dropdown and click on the 'Users' section.